Nuclear Radiology Fellowship

 Curriculum

-The length of training is 12 months, following completion of Diagnostic Radiology residency.
-The ACGME approved program leads to eligibility for subspecialty certification in Nuclear Radiology by the American Board of Radiology as well as primary certification by the American Board of Nuclear Medicine.
+The length of training is 12 months following completion of a Diagnostic Radiology residency.
+The ACGME-approved program leads to eligibility for subspecialty certification in Nuclear Radiology by the American Board of Radiology and a primary certification by the American Board of Nuclear Medicine.

 Departmental and Interdepartmental Conferences

-Fellows and residents participate in several didactic conferences which run the gamut from single photon exams to advanced hybrid imaging to theranostic patient selection.
-Didactic training includes the following topics which meet the hours requirement to serve as an NRC Authorized User: Principles and Clinical Applications of Nuclear Radiology, Medical Nuclear and Diagnostic Radiological Physics, Radiobiology Health Physics and Protection, Nuclear Medicine Instrumentation, Radiopharmaceutical Chemistry and Instrumentation, and Clinical Nuclear Pharmacy.
+Fellows and residents participate in several didactic conferences, which cover topics ranging from single photon exams to advanced hybrid imaging to theranostic patient selection.
+Didactic training includes the following topics that meet the hours needed to serve as an NRC Authorized User: Principles and Clinical Applications of Nuclear Radiology, Medical Nuclear and Diagnostic Radiological Physics, Radiobiology Health Physics and Protection, Nuclear Medicine Instrumentation, Radiopharmaceutical Chemistry and Instrumentation, and Clinical Nuclear Pharmacy.

 Theranostic Service

-MGH is a SNMMI Therapy Center of Excellence (link) and a major referral center for all cancer types.
-We have a fully developed Theranostic service line which provides Radium 223, Lu-177 dotatate (Lutathera) and Lu-177 PSMA (Pluvicto) consultations and therapy.
+MGH is a SNMMI Therapy Center of Excellence and a major referral center for all cancer types.
+Our fully developed Theranostic service line provides Radium 223, Lu-177 dotatate (Lutathera) and Lu-177 PSMA (Pluvicto) consultations and therapy.
 Iodine-131 therapy is performed in conjunction with the MGH Thyroid Unit.

 Oncologic Imaging

-The Department of Radiology at Mass General Brigham has a single enterprise PACS, allowing image review and analysis at multiple different locations, regardless of point of origin across the network.
+The Department of Radiology at Mass General Brigham has a single enterprise PACS, allowing image review and analysis at multiple locations, regardless of point of origin across the network.
 Despite the distributed network across New England, all fellow rotations occur at the MGH main campus.
-We have state-of-the-art PET and SPECT equipment at the main campus, at our satellite facilities (Chelsea and Danvers), as well as at our affiliates Newton-Wellesley and Salem Hospitals.
-A Siemens 3T PET/MR is located at the Martinos Research Facility with a clinical scanner breaking ground in 2023-2024.
-Outside second interpretation consultations obtained at non-Mass General sites provide additional exposure to interesting and complex pathology.
+We have state-of-the-art PET and SPECT equipment at the main campus, our satellite facilities (Chelsea and Danvers), and our affiliates Newton-Wellesley, Salem, Wentworth Douglas and Cooley Dickinson Hospitals.
+The Martinos Research Facility operates a Siemens 3T PET/MR, with an additional clinical 3T PET/MR under construction at MGH.
+Outside second interpretation consultations obtained at non-Mass General sites provide further exposure to interesting and complex pathology worldwide.

 Cardiac Imaging

-The MGH Cardiac Perfusion Imaging service based in Yawkey 5 at the MGH main campus has a collaborative relationship with Cardiology.
-All perfusion SPECT and PET images are interpreted jointly with Cardiology daily.
-Fellows receive extensive training in Tc-99m SPECT as well as N-13 ammonia and rubidium-82 PET/CT perfusion interpretation.
+The MGH Cardiac Imaging service, based in Yawkey 5 at the MGH main campus, collaborates with Cardiology.
+All SPECT and PET images are interpreted jointly with Cardiology daily.
+Fellows receive extensive training in Tc-99m SPECT, N-13 ammonia, and rubidium-82 PET/CT interpretation.

 Call

 There is no in-house after-hours call.
 On-call responsibilities consist of beeper call from home and involve roughly 5 weeknights per month.
-There is typically no weekend call, which is handled by radiology residents and nuclear radiology staff physicians.
+Weekend call coverage is the responsibility of radiology residents and nuclear radiology staff physicians.
 When on call, the fellow serves as the first call responder to requests for emergency nuclear medicine procedures.
 These requests are handled jointly with an on-call nuclear medicine staff physician who provides advice, supervision and review of all aspects of the procedures in real time.

 Research Experience

-Fellows have full use of the educational resources of the hospital’s Treadwell Library and those of Harvard Medical School’s Countway Library.
+Fellows have full access to the educational resources of the hospital's Treadwell Library and Harvard Medical School's Countway Library.

 Requirements

 Applicants to the Nuclear Radiology Fellowship must be enrolled in or have already completed an ACGME-certified Radiology Residency or an equivalent foreign program.
-By the time of entry into the program, residency must be successfully completed, and the fellow must be eligible for a Massachusetts Limited License.
+By entry into the program, residency must be successfully completed, and the fellow must be eligible for a Limited Medical License.
 All appointments are contingent upon the fellow obtaining and maintaining this license.

 How to Apply